“Really good with clients and very effective in negotiations.” “He is very pragmatic, straight to the point and great on tricky cases.”

 Quintin has developed a significant practice for both defendants and claimants in this niche area and has a number of ongoing cases involving rearing and kicking horses, and allegedly dangerous dogs.

 Quintin has a particular interest in this area and has advised and appeared in cases involving complex issues as regards the imputed adoption of certain roads or paths by highway agencies and the extent of any adopted highway, and has appeared in claims involving more straightforward factual matters.

 Quintin has developed a substantial practice in property claims.
-He has represented many of the large insurers and utility companies in cases involving subsidence, power surges, fires and escapes of gas, water and sewerage.
-He has also acted for individuals in high value property damage claims, Amongst his more recent cases was the successful defence of a claim against the Crown Estates for a fallen tree which caused significant damage, and a multi-party dispute concerning a fire which destroyed in excess of a million pounds worth of cigarettes.
+He has represented many of the large insurers and utility companies in cases involving subsidence, power surges, fires and escapes of gas, water and sewage.
+He has also acted for individuals in high value property damage claims.
+Among his more recent cases was the successful defence of a claim against the Crown Estates for a fallen tree which caused significant damage, and a multi-party dispute concerning a fire which destroyed in excess of a million pounds worth of cigarettes.